 Vice President Maryann Levesque opened the 2023 Annual Meeting at 1:10 pm in the lower level of the Red Barn.
 She thanked everyone for coming out on this rainy day.
 A motion was made to accept the minutes of the 2022 annual meeting and attendees unanimously approved them.

-Treasurer, Bob Letendre reported that pages 9-12 of the 2022 Annual Report contain a summary of the major financial highlights of FY 2021-22 (p.
-9), as well as listings of our assets, liabilities, revenues and expenses for the fiscal year ending June 30, 2022.
-He reported that most of our cash assets are currently invested in Vanguard Index Funds, and our organization continues to be debt free.
+Treasurer, Bob Letendre reported that the Friends ended the fiscal year in a strong position, with combined assets of nearly $700,000.
+Referring to page 11 of the 2023 Annual Report, he noted that this year the Friends received $14,000 in direct donations, which is $3,000 above the previous year.
+Special donations, increased membership efforts, grant income, and a positive gain in the Vanguard Index Funds all contributed to this healthy financial report.
+Bob noted that pages 9-12 of the 2022-23 Annual Report contain a summary of the major financial highlights as well as listings of our assets, liabilities, revenues and expenses for the fiscal year ending June 30, 2023.
 He thanked the audit committee for their review and accord, and thanked members for their continued support.

 Respectfully submitted, Nancy Steffens, Secretary